yuchdev/Articles/articles/personal/sol-invictus-02.md

 – Why is the whole room in rags?
 Do you sew suits?

 – Nope.
-That is, yes, but not only that.
+I mean, yes, but not only that.
 It's also for sale.

 – Don't you have enough money?
-Mom takes on you.
+Mom takes for you too.[TODO:phrasing]

 "I'm fine," I replied. – "I just like to sew.
 I can tailor you a coat too, like Chichvarkin's.
 You will come to the party meeting in it, and in a week you will peacefully move with your family to London.
-What do you think?"
+What d'you think?"

 He shook his finger at me.
-Then he shook his head, sighed, and shook it again.
+Then he shook his head, sighed, and shook his finger again.
 Apparently, I touched some strings.

 – I think you got sucked,– he said. – into a some shallow swamp.
 You need to unwind.
 Forget about all this.
 Rags, decorations.
 See the world while you still can.
 Let your mind clear.
 Maybe you'll find something better for yourself.

 – Like a business secretary?

 – Why secretary.
 You know English fluently, you can work anywhere abroad.
 You love Asia.
 Take India, for example.
 There will be opportunities soon.
-English is spoken a lot of places.
+English is spoken in a lot of places.

 "I like to do things with my hands," I said. – Well, or the body.
 Not in that sense, of course.
 And I would like to keep my head for myself.